MC1178510 – (Updated) Microsoft 365 Copilot: Generate text for a PowerPoint slide using slide context

 Summary:

-Microsoft 365 Copilot in PowerPoint will enable users to generate titles, summaries, or captions using natural language based on slide context.
-Rolling out worldwide from late February to March 2026, the feature is on by default for desktop and web users and requires a Copilot license.
+Microsoft 365 Copilot in PowerPoint will enable users to generate titles, summaries, or captions using slide context and natural language prompts.
+Rolling out worldwide from April to May 2026, it requires a Copilot license, appears by default, and affects PowerPoint on Windows, Mac, and web.

 Details: